pvshebarshin/Data-Structures/README.md

 # Data-Structures
 These are the data structures of my personal implementation.
-There are stack and list now.
+There are stack, list and AVL binary search tree.